michaldaniel/ebook-viewer/README.md

 ## I do not develop this anymore and I'm not sure I will.
 Stop starring me.
 As far as I know [Bookworm](https://github.com/babluboy/bookworm) does everything better anyway.
 And this thing suffers from terrible home baked parsing engine.
+Or just consider more up to date fork.